Level of contributions

 It is crucial for the Office to attract support from new Member States while also maintaining that of existing donors.
-Over the last three years, only 50 Member States provided an annual contribution and 35 others contributed at least once in the same three-year period.
+Over the last four years, only 47 Member States provided an annual contribution and 41 others contributed at least once in the same four-year period.

-Of the 62 Member States that contributed in 2015, 24 were members of the United Nations Western and Others Group (WEOG), 19 were from the Asian Group, nine were from the Eastern European Group, seven were from the Latin American and Caribbean Group (GRULAC) and three were from the African Group.
+Of the 66 Member States that contributed in 2016, 24 were members of the United Nations Western and Others Group, 16 were from the Asian Group, 13 were from the Eastern European Group, eight were from the Latin American and Caribbean Group and five were from the African Group.

 Regular budget versus voluntary contributions

-Overall, 46 per cent of OHCHR’s funding came from the United Nations regular budget (compared with 46 per cent in 2014, 44 per cent in 2013 and 42.5 per cent in 2012) and 54 per cent came from voluntary contributions (compared with 54 per cent in 2014, 56 per cent in 2013 and 57.5 per cent in 2012).
-The increase in the share of United Nations regular budget received by OHCHR over the past years results from the additional resources allocated to cover the Treaty Body Strengthening Process and the additional mandates (including Commissions of Inquiry) established by the Human Rights Council.
+Overall, 45 per cent of OHCHR’s funding came from the United Nations regular budget (compared with 46 per cent in 2015 and 2014, 44 per cent in 2013 and 42.5 per cent in 2012) and 55 per cent came from voluntary contributions (compared with 54 per cent in 2015 and 2014, 56 per cent in 2013 and 57.5 per cent in 2012).
+Over the past few years, the increase in the share of the United Nations regular budget for OHCHR activities was due to the additional resources allocated to cover the Treaty Body Strengthening Process and the additional mandates, including commissions of inquiry, established by the Human Rights Council.

-While the overall funding allocated to OHCHR slightly increased by 1.7 per cent in 2015, the proportion of unearmarked funding in 2015 decreased to 37 per cent of the total income received (down from 47 per cent in 2014 and 54 per cent in 2013).
-The earmarked contributions increased by almost US$14 million (from US$65 million to US$78.7 million), as a result of efforts to attract more local funding for field activities and due to the decision of some donors to earmark contributions that were initially unearmarked.
-It also received funding from budget lines other than those that are specific for human rights (such as humanitarian and development budget lines).
+While the overall funding allocated to OHCHR slightly increased by 3 per cent in 2016, the proportion of unearmarked funding marginally increased in 2016 to 38 per cent of the total income received after sharply slipping to 37 per cent in 2015 (down from 47 per cent in 2014 and 54 per cent in 2013).
+This is a result of efforts to attract more local funding for field activities and due to the decision of some donors to earmark contributions that were initially unearmarked.
+The Office also received funding from budget lines other than those that are specific for human rights (such as humanitarian and development budget lines).

-OHCHR requires flexibility and autonomy in allocating resources and therefore seeks unearmarked funds from donors.
+The net decline in the level of contributions received without earmarking over the last three years is increasingly limiting the Office’s capacity to apply resources where they are most urgently required.
+OHCHR requires flexibility and autonomy in allocating resources and therefore primarily seeks unearmarked funds from donors.
 OHCHR continues to use every appropriate opportunity to persuade donors to contribute more unearmarked funding.
-This resulted in 44 donors providing at least part of their support free of earmarking.
+In 2016, 47 donors provided at least part of their support free of earmarking.

 Predictability and sustainability are essential to OHCHR’s capacity to plan and implement its activities with a minimum of flexibility and efficiency.
-At the beginning of 2015, however, OHCHR could only count on US$36.1 million in pledged contributions, of which US$31.7 million was made up of annual payments of multiyear funding agreements.
-In 2015, OHCHR had this type of agreement with 13 donors, including nine Member States (Belgium, China, Denmark, Finland, Norway, Saudi Arabia, Sweden, Switzerland and the United Kingdom), the European Commission and three foundations (American Jewish World Service, Education Above All and the Ford Foundation).
-Additionally, not all pledges materialize in paid contributions, compounding the lack of predictability under which OHCHR operates.
+On 1 January 2016, however, OHCHR could only count on US$21.2 million in pledged contributions, of which US$16.2 million represented annual payments of multiyear funding agreements.
+In 2016, OHCHR had this type of agreement with 10 donors, including nine Member States (Belgium, Netherlands, New Zealand, Norway, Saudi Arabia, Sweden, Switzerland, the United Kingdom and the United States of America), the European Commission and three institutional donors (the American Jewish World Service, the Ford Foundation and Microsoft).

 A few Member States, particularly Colombia, Qatar and Senegal, which host OHCHR Offices in their countries, provide in-kind support by covering items such as the rent of premises, utilities and vehicles.